pandas-dev/pandas/doc/source/missing_data.rst

    df.dropna(axis=1)
    df['one'].dropna()

-An equivalent :meth:`~Series.dropna` method is available for Series.
+An equivalent :meth:`~Series.dropna` is available for Series.
 DataFrame.dropna has considerably more options than Series.dropna, which can be examined :ref:`in the API <api.dataframe.missing>`.